Precious Emuejeraye: Putrajaya SPA

-Following his release by Home United, Emuejeraya was left without a club before being snapped up by Malaysia Premier League bottom-dwellers Putrajaya SPA FC.
-He had a debut to forget as he scored an own goal in a 3-1 loss to UiTM.
+Following his release by Home United, Emuejeraya was left without a club before being snapped up by Malaysia Premier League bottom-dwellers Putrajaya SPA.
+He had a debut to forget as he scored an own goal in a 3–1 loss to UiTM.

-Eunos Crescent FC
+Eunos Crescent

-Emuejeraye has failed to earn a professional contract in Singapore and played for amateur side Eunos Crescent in the National Football League, winning the title in 2016.
+Emuejeraye has failed to earn a professional contract in Singapore and played for amateur side Eunos Crescent in the National Football League (NFL), winning the title in 2016.

 Churchill Brothers

-It was announced in late-November 2017 that Emuejeraye has signed for I-League side Churchill Brothers SC, becoming the first foreign signing for the team in the upcoming season.
+It was announced in late-November 2017 that Emuejeraye has signed for I-League side Churchill Brothers, becoming the first foreign signing for the team in the upcoming season.

+Project Vaults Oxley

+On 28 April 2019, Project Vaults Oxley announced on their social media that Emuejeraye had returned to Singapore and joined the team.
+The team won the NFL Division 2 title, and achieved third-placing in the FA Cup.

 International career

 In December 2005, he was awarded the citizenship of Singapore and the head coach of the national football team, Radojko Avramovic duly gave him his international debut in a friendly against Denmark on the 26 January 2006.
 He then became the third Nigerian to play for the national team, after Itimi Dickson and Agu Casmir.

 His performances in the national team colours at first were met with criticisms from the supporters, citing that his speed was making the whole defence a liability.
 But soon, people realised that he was able to use his sheer build and strength to make up for the lack of speed and soon became a firm fixture in the first team of the national squad.

 As of November 2017, Emuejeraye has earned 61 caps for the Singapore national team.